BDC Hamburger Icon

 Upload and download speeds are the primary factors businesses should consider when selecting an internet plan.

-• Upload speeds are how long it takes for data, like a file, to be sent from your computer to another location, such as another computer or cloud document storage system.
-The average recommended upload speed to complete most business tasks, like making calls over the internet, is 5 Mbps.
-[See our picks for the best document management software.]
+• Upload speeds: Upload speeds are how long it takes for data, such as a file, to be sent from your computer to another location, such as another computer or a cloud storage service.
+The average recommended upload speed to complete most business operations, such as making VoIP calls over the internet or live streaming on social media, is 5 Mbps, but certain tasks may require faster speeds.
+[See our picks for the best document-management software.]

-• Download speeds are how long it takes for your computer to receive information.
-Every online action you take — whether you’re uploading a video or accessing a website — requires fast, stable download capabilities.
-Your minimum speed requirements depend on your company’s operations.
-Some tasks need more bandwidth than others, which may require you to work with an ISP that can deliver speeds as high as 25 Mbps.
+• Download speeds: Download speeds are how long it takes for your computer to receive information.
+Every online action you take — whether watching a video or accessing a website — requires fast, stable download capabilities.
+Minimum speed requirements depend on your business’s activities.
+Some tasks may require download speeds as high as 50 Mbps.

 A strong 4G LTE connection should suffice for most businesses’ uploading and downloading needs, particularly if your team is spread out over multiple locations.
-However, a more intensive broadband speed — 100 Mbps or higher — may be necessary if your employees download or upload files regularly or conduct other resource-intensive tasks from the same point of connection.
+Broadband speeds of 100 Mbps or higher are often necessary, however, if employees frequently upload or download large files or perform other bandwidth-heavy tasks from a single location.

 TipBottom line